 The book covers a range of important topics such as disabilities, gender, religion, and race, offering practical advice on how to challenge inequality and create a more equitable society.
 This book encourages children to become advocates for justice and equality.

-SKIN LIKE MINE by Latashia M. Perry
+Skin Like Mine by Latashia M. Perry

 "Skin Like Mine" by LaTashia M. Perry celebrates diversity and self-love.
 The book explores the many different shades of brown skin, and the unique features that make each person special.
 It encourages children to embrace their own unique beauty and to appreciate the beauty of others.
 The book also touches on topics such as self-acceptance and the importance of loving yourself just the way you are.